 You should also keep her away from un-neutered males as being close to such a male can trigger a season in a female.

-How to tell when your cat is in season
+How do I know know when my cat is in season?

-It’s hard to be exactly sure when your cat is in heat but there are a few signs to look out for.
+It’s hard to be exactly sure when your cat is in heat but there are a few signs that are a giveaway.
+Here are the top 5 things to look out for:

-- Become more affectionate and crave your company more often
+- Your cat may become more affectionate and crave your company more often

-- Try to get outside more to go and search for a mate
+- Your cat might try to get outside more to go and search for a mate

-- Walk with their tail in an upright position or to one side
+- They may walk with their tail in an upright position or to one side

-- Become more vocal, meowing loudly to call for a mate
+- Your cat could become more vocal, meowing loudly to call for a mate

-- Lie on her front with her tail end in the air
+- She may lie on her front with her tail end in the air

 How to tell if a cat is pregnant